 top of page

-The Seiko 6139 automatic chronograph – a historical movement in its own right, like this rare and full serviced 1969 Seiko 6139-6000 SpeedTimer "Colonel Pogue" here, on its original SpeedTimer bracelet – was one of the first automatic chronographs created and ranks with Zenith’s El Primero and Heuer’s Calibre 11.
+The Seiko 6139 automatic chronograph – a historical movement in its own right, like this rare and full-serviced mid-1969 Seiko 6139-6000 SpeedTimer "Colonel Pogue" automatic chronograph here – was one of the first automatic chronographs created and ranks with Zenith’s El Primero and Heuer’s Calibre 11.

-Those who know vintage Seiko - in particular 6139 chronograph's - know these Japanese Domestic Market (JDM)-only 6139 SpeedTimer Pogue's rarely come up for sale - and even more rarely include their much sought-after original SpeedTimer bracelet.
+Those who know vintage Seiko - in particular 6139 chronograph's - know these Japanese Domestic Market (JDM)-only 6139 SpeedTimer Pogue's rarely come up for sale.

 Back in the 1970’s, Heuer and Zenith had taken hold of the entire sports watch industry by racing to become the first to produce an automatic chronograph.
 It has been widely debated who won, but in the background of this skirmish, Seiko quietly created one theirs at the same time, beating the Swiss at their own game – the Seiko Ref.
 6139.

-We all know Omega was the first watch on the moon, mostly because Omega won’t let us forget (ever).
-However, the first automatic chronograph in space was the more humble and less publicized Seiko 6139-6005, named after US astronaut Colonel William Pogue, who wore his on the 1973 Skylab 4 mission-despite not obtaining NASA authorization–to time shuttle engine burns.
-When asked, Pogue noted he preferred the Seiko 6139 due to his familiarity with the watch and trust in its capabilities…trusting the lives of himself and fellow astronauts to the reliability of his Seiko.
+Changing gears a bit, all of us know Omega was the first watch on the moon, mostly because Omega won’t let us forget (ever).
+However, the first automatic chronograph in space was the more humble and less publicized Seiko 6139-6005, named after U.S. astronaut Colonel William Pogue, who wore his USMIL PX-purchased Seiko 6139 on the 1973 Skylab 4 mission - despite not obtaining NASA authorization – to time shuttle engine burns as the mission's pilot due to his familiarity with the watch (which he had worn during his training) and trust in its capabilities…entrusting the lives of himself and fellow astronauts to the reliability of his Seiko.

 Seiko's 6139 automatic movement was the first chronograph to have a vertical clutch, a feature considered to be one of the hallmarks of a superior automatic chronograph movement.
 It also features an automatic column wheel timing control and an integrated chronograph, which means the entire movement was designed and built to be a chronograph, vice being an automatic movement with a mere timing module, along with a single register chronograph allowing time to be measured in increments of 30 minutes.